Composer / Conductor Jacob Avshalomov

 I could draw boundaries by naming composers around me to give you three or

-four points for an area, and say that my music resides somewhere in that
+four points for an area, and say that my music resides somewhere in that area

-part of your question, if I may say so, is that I do feel the need to communicate
+of your question, if I may say so, is that I do feel the need to communicate

 to citizens of society.
 I don’t write it to put it in the drawer.